 BLS Occupational Outlook Handbook

-BLS issued a redesigned Occupational Outlook Handbook (OOH) — widely considered single the most important source of career information.
-Each OOH occupational profile discusses the job outlook for the occupation.
+BLS has an online Occupational Outlook Handbook (OOH).
+The Handbook is widely considered single the most important source of career information.
+Each occupational profile discusses the job outlook for the occupation.

 Census Bureau Employment Projections

 The U.S. Census Bureau provides employment projections on the labor force, employment, and earnings.

 O*NET Online Occupational Indicators and Expected Job Openings